Children (3+), adolescents, adults.

-I offer supervision to counsellors working with adults, adolescents and children.
+I offer supervision to counsellors and other professionals (teachers, social workers, etc.) working with adults, adolescents or children.

-My approach is integrative and relational, relying mainly on psychodynamic and humanistic theories (relational psychoanalysis, self-psychology, Klein’s object-relations theory and relational Gestalt/existential psychotherapy (as per Buber and Spinelli).
+My approach is integrative and relational, relying mainly on psychodynamic and humanistic theories (relational psychoanalysis, self-psychology, Klein’s object-relations theory and relational Gestalt/existential psychotherapy.

-Although I use mainly psychodynamic and humantistic approaches in my own work, I also have a background in CBT (cognitive behavioural therapy), ACT (acceptance and commitment therapy) and transactional analysis.
-I have also completed additional training in mindfulness-based stress-reduction (MBSR).
+Although I use mainly psychodynamic and humantistic approaches in my own work, I also have a background in CBT (cognitive behavioural therapy) and mindfulness.

 If you feel that I may be a right supervisor for you, I invite you to contact me so we can arrange a free initial meeting / “trial supervision session”.